3MAH/simcoon/docs/Continuum_Mechanics/Functions/criteria.rst

 .. function:: double dAni_stress(const vec &v, const mat &H)

-    Returns an the derivative (with respect to stress) of an anisotropic equivalent stress, providing a configurational tensor
+    Returns the derivative (with respect to stress) of an anisotropic equivalent stress, providing a configurational tensor

     .. warning:: Might be not stable for pure deviatoric criteria